-Japan Has Executed A Foreigner, A Rare Punishment That Hadn’t Been Enacted In The Country In Ten Years
+Japan Has Executed A Foreigner, A Rare Punishment That Hadn’t Been Enacted In The Country In 10 Years

 Currently about 100 people are on death row in Japan.
 Last year, the country carried out only 15 executions, all by hanging.
 The vast majority — 13 of them — had been members of the Aum Shinrikyo cult that carried out a nerve gas attack on the Tokyo subway system, killing 13 people and sickening nearly 6,000.

-In Japan, criminals sentenced to death aren’t told of their impending execution until the day of.
+In Japan, criminals sentenced to death aren’t told of their impending execution until the day it occurs.

 Amnesty International, which opposes the death penalty, condemned the execution.